ophian/ophian.github.io/_posts/2023-11-26-Serendipity-Styx-4.3.0-released.md

   - Certain bug fixes for several core tasks
   - Improved the backend markup indents for the main content where possible

+Take it !!
+And - See you on next 😎 Serendipity Styx 5.0 - hopefully - !😃

 Check out the [ChangeLog](https://github.com/ophian/styx/blob/4.3.0/docs/NEWS) for details, or even read the commit [history](https://github.com/ophian/styx/commits/4.3.0) for more.
 See [download](https://github.com/ophian/styx/releases/tag/4.3.0).